ariejan/firefly/README.md

 Trying out Firefly is pretty straightforward.
 You will need to have Ruby (2.2 or better) installed.

+### Get Firefly 2

     git clone https://github.com/ariejan/firefly.git
     cd firefly

+### Install dependencies

     bundle install

+### Create and migrate the Sqlite3 database

+Firefly 2 is currently tested to work with sqlite.
+Support for other databases is welcome.
+The following will initialize a sqlite database in `db/firefly_development.sqlite`.

+    hanami db create
+    hanami db migrate

+### Run the server

     hanami server

 This will start hanami in development mode, using a local Sqlite